Decoding Equilibrium and Dynamical Criticality in the 2D Topological Order

-Recently, the fidelity-zero framework has achieved remarkable success in probing parity-symmetry breaking in quantum Ising models \cite{Sun2026_1} and topological transitions in two-band model \cite{Chen2026_1}.
-However, applying this framework to strongly interacting topological orders with long-range entanglement presents profound mathematical challenges.
-More importantly, bridging these static critical diagnostics to non-unitary quench dynamics remains highly non-trivial.
+Recently, the fidelity-zero framework has achieved remarkable success in probing parity-symmetry breaking in quantum Ising models \cite{Sun2026_1, Gu2026} and topological transitions in two-band models \cite{Chen2026_1}.
+However, applying this framework to strongly interacting topological orders with long-range entanglement presents considerable analytical challenges.
+Specifically, the extreme combinatorial complexity of the exponentially large Hilbert space, inextricably coupled with the non-local string-net nature of topological excitations, renders the exact analytical calculation of macroscopic many-body overlaps highly intractable.
+Moreover, bridging these static critical diagnostics to non-unitary quench dynamics remains highly non-trivial.
 Under complex driving fields, the non-conservation of probability and the non-orthogonality of eigenstates severely invalidate the standard definitions of fidelity and the Loschmidt echo.
-While recent advancements utilizing biorthogonal associated-state formalisms have successfully captured non-unitary topological jumps in simplified models \cite{Hu2024_1, ZouCPL2023, Sun2021_2}, as well as anatomized non-Hermitian DQPTs in quantum walks and broader theoretical contexts \cite{ZhangXueP2025,FuGXL2025}, it remains elusive how equilibrium fidelity zeros in complex parameter spaces govern the non-equilibrium dynamical singular boundaries in a fully interacting topological system.
+While recent advancements utilizing biorthogonal associated-state formalisms have successfully captured non-unitary topological jumps in simplified models \cite{Hu2024_1, Sun2021_2}, as well as anatomized non-Hermitian DQPTs in quantum walks and broader theoretical contexts \cite{ZhangXueP2025,FuGXL2025}, it remains elusive how equilibrium fidelity zeros in complex parameter spaces govern the non-equilibrium dynamical singular boundaries in a fully interacting topological system.